 November 2005 Tulsa County District Court

 Jury verdict of Not Guilty on the Charge of First Degree Murder in the case of State of Oklahoma v.
 Ernest Zollicoffer, CF-2004-2968.
-Ernest was instead convicted of 2nd Degree Murder and given 25 years.
+Ernest was instead convicted of the lessor include offense of 2nd Degree Murder and given 25 years.
 Ernest will be released after approximately 20 years in prison.
 Ernest was charged with strangling his former girlfriend .
 There was no doubt that Ernest was responsible for his former girlfriend's death, he testified that he strangled her.
 The issue was one of intent.
 This is a good result, a conviction on First Degree Murder would have meant a minimum of a life sentence, or 38 calendar years and 3 months before becoming eligible for parole.
 Mr. Zollicoffer was satisfied with the result and chose not to appeal his conviction to the Oklahoma Court of Criminal Appeals.

 September 2005 Tulsa County District Court